ming053l/DRCT/README.md

 - ✅ 2024-04-14: DRCT is accepted by NTIRE 2024, CVPR.
 - ✅ 2024-06-02: The pretrained model is released.
 - ❌ 2024-06-02: MambaDRCT is released.
 [MODEL.PY](https://drive.google.com/file/d/1di4XKslSxkDyl8YeQ284qp3vDx3zP0ZL/view?usp=sharing)
-  * (Training process for DRCT + Mamba is very long, if you are interested about it, you can try to optimize/fit it up.
-Due to resources contraints, we do not intend to fix it.)
+  * Training process for DRCT + Mamba is very slow, if you are interested about it, you can try to optimize/fit it up.
+This may be caused by the Recurrent nature of mambaIR, coupled with the feature map reusing from DRCT, which causes the training speed to be too slow (it may also be a problem with the equipment we use or the package version).
+  * We try to combine DRCT with SS2D in mambaIR.
+However, the CUDA version of our GPU cannot be updated to the latest version, which leads to difficulties in installing the package and optimizing the training speed.
+So we don't plan to continue fixting MambaDRCT.
+If you are interested, you are welcome to use this code.
 - Real_DRCT_GAN will be released.

 ## Environment